Python Native API

 First, download the package: pip3 install apache-iotdb

-You can get an example of using the package to read and write data at here: Example
+You can get an example of using the package to read and write data at here: Session Example

 An example of aligned timeseries: Aligned Timeseries Session Example